kennylouie/kdevtools/README.md

 ## pairwise.fisher

 Given a variable of interest and column with groupings, this function conducts a fisher.test() on all the data.
 Significant comparisons will be further tested to identify the pairwise comparison(s) that is/are significant.
 Includes the p.adjust() function to correct for multiple comparisons.

+## pairwise.wilcox

+This function conducts a wilcox.test() on all possible pairwise comparisons given a variable of interest and column with groupings.
+Includes the p.adjust() function to correct for multiple comparisons.